 - Gliding avalanches

 Additional danger: If necessary, the description of the main danger can be followed by an additional danger, for example both dry-snow and wet-snow avalanches being expected.
 Apart from the absence of a graphical representation of the particularly affected aspects and altitudes, the additional danger is written up in the same way as the main danger.
+If the description of the additional danger does not state a danger level, the applicable level is often one lower than the level that applies to the main danger described in the hazard map.
 In double maps, each hazard map will only show the main danger.

 Remarks: The 'Remarks' field at the end of the danger description can be used to pass on additional information to users, e.g. about an additional source of danger or a particularly uncertain weather outlook.

 Snowpack and weather

 This part of the avalanche bulletin is only updated in the evening and is made up of the following parts:

 The snowpack is the principal determining factor in the formation of avalanches.
 A general description is given, usually covering both the layering of the snow and the stability.
 While snow layering is determined by the stratification of the snowpack and the structural properties of its individual layers (grain shape and size, hardness).
 The snow layering is crucial to snowpack stability.
 This section also describes the observed avalanche activity if applicable.

 The weather affects the snowpack and therefore how the avalanche dangers develop.
 Key factors for avalanche danger such as fresh-fallen snow (or rain), air temperature and wind are set out.
 The description begins with a review of the weather conditions in the immediately preceding period (covering at least the current day), which is followed by the forecast for the validity period of the avalanche bulletin.
 The danger assessment is formulated on the basis of this weather forecast.
 If locally the weather until that time has deviated from that described or the actual weather pattern differs from the forecast, this may also affect the anticipated avalanche danger.